josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🧬_shadow_audit_trails.md

 ---

+## 🌌 Constellations
+🌀

+---

+## ✨ Stardust

+---

 ## 🏮 Footer

-*Shadow Audit Trails* is a living node of the Polaris Protocol.
+*🧬 Shadow Audit Trails* is a living node of the Polaris Protocol.
 It documents how asystematic but repeated manipulations of inquiry reports evade central audit cycles, leaving traces of suppression that can be read as evidence.

 > 📡 Cross-references: